gushogg-blake/edita/readme.md

 - A recent Node version.

-- Bun is required to run the `buildParsers` script.
-This is only needed if you want to rebuild the grammar WASM files or add new ones; WASMs are included in the repo.
+- Bun is required to run the `build-parsers` script.
+You don't need to run this unless you want to rebuild the language grammar WASM files or add a new one.

 ## Installation & running